 After a string of failed baking experiments yesterday, I was happy to receive this tried and true, grade A+ recipe from a reader named Steven.
 Steven knew I had a lot of recipes for quick breads, but because he’d made this bread three times in the past few days and because it was so popular at his house, he said he had to share.
 Thank you, Steven!
-It’s as good as you promised.
+Double Chocolate Chip Bread is as good as you promised.

 Steven found this recipe over on Barbara’s site.
 Like the best quick bread, her version uses ingredients that are (generally) readily available.
 I made the quick bread exactly as written, with the exception of using 312 grams of cake flour in place of all-purpose.
 We love, love, loved the results.
 Of course, the dirty little secret is that this is really more of a cake than a bread.
 I won’t tell if you won’t!